arendst/Tasmota/CONTRIBUTING.md

 ## Opening New Issues

-1. The issue tracker is precisely that: a tool to track issues in the Tasmota code, and not a discussion forum.
-Opening an issue means that a problem has been found in the code, and that it should be addressed by a contributor.
+**Issue tracker is NOT a general discussion forum!**
+1. Opening an issue means that a problem exists in the code and should be addressed by the project contributors.
-2. When opening an issue, a template is presented with fields to fill out.
-The requested information is important.
-If the template is ignored, or not enough info about the issue is provided, the issue may be closed due to lack of info.
+2. When opening an issue, it is required to fill out the presented template.
+The requested information is important!
+If the template is ignored or insufficient info about the issue is provided, the issue may be closed.
-3. Questions of type "How do I..." or "Can you please help me with..." or "Can the Tasmota do..." won't be handled here.
+3. Questions of type "How do I..." or "Can you please help me with..." or "Can Tasmota do..."
+WILL NOT be handled here.
 Such questions should be directed at a discussion forum or to the Tasmota Support Chat.
 All issues of this type will be closed with a simple reference to this contributing policy.
 4. Issues about topics already handled in the documentation will be closed in a similar manner.
 5. Issues for unmerged PRs will be closed.
 If there is an issue with a PR, the explanation should be added to the PR itself.
 6. Issues with accompanied investigation that shows the root of the problem should be given priority.